bensig/benobi-one-src/content/initiatives.md

 This is why I am currently working with [United Council of Rising Nations](https://unicorn.org) and the [Bitcoin Foundation](https://bitcoinfoundation.org) on diplomacy and advocacy for Bitcoin and blockchain adoption, regulation, and tax incentives for innovative businesses to be able to set up operations in these developing nations.
 Since June 2021, we have met with the governments of El Salavador, Honduras, Panama, Ecuador, and Guatemala.

-I have also been working with a multinational DAO to build and promote Bitcoin Libre as a Bitcoin wallet that works anywhere in the world and has the same great user-experience of apps like Cash App or Venmo.
+I have also been working with a multinational DAO to build and promote [Bitcoin Libre](https://libre.sv) as a Bitcoin wallet that works anywhere in the world and has the same great user-experience of apps like Cash App or Venmo.

 ---------------------------
 ## Panama - Congressman Silva - October 2021

-{{% portfolio image="/images/bitcoin_initiative/bitcoin_initiative - 9.jpeg" alt="Guatemala" %}}
+{{% portfolio image="/images/bitcoin_initiative/bitcoin_initiative - 9.jpeg" alt="Panama" %}}

 Meeting with [Congressman Gabriel Silva](https://www.gabrielsilvadiputado.com/) to discuss the legislation proposal him and his staff prepared alongside the local Bitcoin community titled ["CRYPTO LAW: MAKING PANAMA COMPATIBLE WITH THE DIGITAL ECONOMY, BLOCKCHAIN, CRYPTOASSETS, AND THE INTERNET”](https://97855788-39ff-4655-a39b-3acea3b2f10b.filesusr.com/ugd/3b5653_bd5292fe23de49b08a78728ba65b4761.pdf).
 {{% /portfolio %}}